 This parable challenges some common assumptions.
 People don’t always get what they deserve.
 People who have trials may have been fruitful Christians.
 It may be that they are simply being pruned for a while to help them produce more fruit in the future.

-And on the other hand, when we are blessed with abundance, we would like to think that we are being rewarded for good behavior.
-Perhaps, but it's not necessarily so.
+On the other hand, when we are blessed with abundance, we would like to think that we are being rewarded for good behavior.
+Perhaps, but it’s not necessarily so.

-Even worse, when we have blessings we find it easy to look down on people who have trials.
+Even worse, when we have blessings, we find it easy to look down on people who have trials.
 But the well-fertilized tree is not necessarily better than the vines that have been pruned.
 We cannot judge by appearances.

 Blessings are for sharing